-Cab exterior and interior components need maintenance to ensure longevity and safe operations.
+Cab exterior, interior, frame and engine compartment components need maintenance to ensure longevity and safe operations.
+A clean vehicle also allows leaks to be detected easier.

 Always allow hot surfaces to cool down before attempting to work near them.
-Failure to comply may result in death or personal injury.
+Failure to comply may result in personal injury or death.

 Handle cleaning agents carefully.
 Cleaning agents may be poisonous.
 Keep them out of the reach of children.
-Failure to comply may result in death, personal injury, equipment or property damage.
+Failure to comply may result in property damage, personal injury, or death.

-Do not use gasoline, kerosene, naphtha, nail polish remover or other volatile cleaning fluids.
+DO NOT use gasoline, kerosene, naphtha, nail polish remover or other volatile cleaning fluids.
 They may be toxic, flammable or hazardous in other ways.
-Failure to comply may result in death, personal injury, equipment or property damage.
+Failure to comply may result in personal injury, property damage or death.

-Do not clean the underside of chassis, fenders wheel covers, etc. without protecting your hands and arms.
+DO NOT clean the underside of chassis, fenders, wheel covers, etc. without protecting your hands and arms.
 You may cut yourself on sharp edged metal parts.
-Failure to comply may result in death, personal injury, equipment or property damage.
+Failure to comply may result in personal injury, property damage, or death.